-COVID-19: African scientists say 'mild Omicron' could end pandemic | DW | 21.01.2022
+COVID-19: African scientists say 'mild omicron' could end pandemic | DW | 21.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Many virologists were concerned by the Omicron variant because it spreads more quickly than previous strains.
-Now African scientists hope the variant marks the end of the pandemic and the beginning of an endemic.
+The rapid spread of omicron had concerned virologists.
+Now, African scientists are optimistic that the variant could mark the end of the pandemic and the beginning of an endemic.

-As of Friday, January 21, the COVID-19 pandemic had claimed more than 5.5 million people worldwide.
-The more contagious variants of Omicron and Delta are mainly responsible for the exponential new number of infections.
+As of Friday, January 21, the coronavirus pandemic had claimed the lives of more than 5.5 million people worldwide.
+The highly contagious omicron and delta variants are responsible for the exponential infection numbers recorded daily.

-The Omicron variant first detected and documented in South Africa is becoming the dominant virus behind in many parts of the world, including Africa but a South African study has shown that the deaths haven't increased significantly, unlike other previous variants.
+Omicron, first detected and documented in South Africa, is becoming the dominant variant in many parts of the world, including across Africa.
+A South African study has shown that, despite the high number of infections, deaths haven't increased statistically significantly when compared with previous variants.

-That fourth wave has been receding in South Africa, and life is gradually returning to normal for the first time since the pandemic's start.
+The fourth wave of infections has been slowing in South Africa, and life is gradually returning to normal for the first time since the pandemic's start in 2020.

 "I do wish that I won't even hear the name COVID.
 That's what we are wishing for," one resident of Cape Town told DW.

-South African virologist Wolfgang Preiser told DW that the behavior of the Omicron gives hope that the pandemic could become endemic.
+South African virologist Wolfgang Preiser told DW that the behavior of the omicron variant gives hope that the pandemic could become endemic.
 But he added that it could only be achieved when most of the population has a primary immunity from a previous infection or vaccination.

-"I still hope we can get around regular booster shots," Preiser said, adding if everyone has basic immunity – possibly with a specific omicron booster.
+"I still hope we can get around regular booster shots," Preiser said.

-"If another variant doesn't come as a nasty surprise, then we can keep our immunity up by natural means via regular re-infections with the coronavirus," Preiser said.
+"If another variant doesn't come as a nasty surprise, then we can keep our immunity up by natural means via regular reinfections with the coronavirus," Preiser added.

-The mild nature of the Omicron variant is good news for most African countries where infections have been rising, but it also gives scientists hope of possibly an end to the COVID-19 pandemic.
+The comparatively mild infections caused by the omicron variant have proved to be good news for African countries where infections have been rising — and have also given scientists hope of a possible end to the pandemic.

-Fred Binka, a Ghanaian epidemiologist, said the South African news on the recession of the Omicron variant was good for the fight against the pandemic.

-"They either mutate and gain strength in the transmissibility or their virulence.
-So when they [viruses] become very transmissible, you have the lower virulence," Binka said.
+"They either mutate and gain strength in the transmissibility or their virulence," Binka said.
+"So, when they become very transmissible, you have the lower virulence."

-According to the World Health Organization, the 'mild Omicron variant' doesn't mean the world is out of the danger zone yet.
+According to the World Health Organization, the relatively mild infections do not mean that the world is out of the danger zone yet.

-This week, WHO chief Tedros Adhanom Ghebreyesus warned that the pandemic is nowhere near over.
-"Omicron may be less severe, on average, but the narrative that it is a mild disease is misleading," Tedros told reporters.
+This week, WHO chief Tedros Adhanom Ghebreyesus told reporters that the pandemic is nowhere near over.
+"Omicron may be less severe, on average, but the narrative that it is a mild disease is misleading," Tedros said.

-"Make no mistake: Omicron is causing hospitalizations and deaths, and even the less severe cases are inundating health facilities."
+"Make no mistake: Omicron is causing hospitalizations and deaths, and even the less-severe cases are inundating health facilities," he added.

 Globally, deaths continue to rise.
 In Africa, there are still concerns about the impact of the pandemic, with vaccinations rates being the lowest in the world.
 Only 7% of Africa's population has received a COVID jab.

-Preiser stressed the need for African countries, including South Africa, to keep pushing for the population to get vaccinated.
+Preiser said African countries, including South Africa, would need to keep pushing for populations to get vaccinated.

-Epidemiologist Binka emphasized the need to remain vigilant.
+Binka also said remaining vigilant was key.
 "Caution is the order of the day," Binka said, adding that not all details about Omicron "has been documented, so let's wait another six months and see what will happen."

-The cautious optimism from the African scientists comes after another study published in JAMA Pediatrics led by a University of Pittsburgh infectious diseases epidemiologist that shows children in sub-Saharan Africa hospitalized with COVID-19 are dying at a faster rate than children in the US and Europe.
+The cautious optimism from the African scientists comes after another study published in JAMA Pediatrics and led by a University of Pittsburgh infectious diseases epidemiologist found that children hospitalized with COVID-19 in sub-Saharan Africa are dying at a faster rate than in the US and Europe.

-The study said that children of all ages with comorbidities, including high blood pressure, chronic lung diseases, hematological disorders, and cancer, were more likely to die.
+According to the study, children of all ages with comorbidities — including high blood pressure, chronic lung diseases, hematological disorders and cancer — were more likely to die.

 "Although our study looked at data from earlier in the pandemic, the situation hasn't changed much for the children of Africa," said lead author Jean B. Nachega, an associate professor of infectious diseases and microbiology and epidemiology at Pitt's Graduate School of Public Health.

-"If anything, it is expected to be worsening with the global emergence of the highly contagious Omicron variant."
+"If anything, it is expected to be worsening with the global emergence of the highly contagious omicron variant," Nachega said.

-Nachega called for an urgent scale-up of COVID-19 vaccination and therapeutic interventions among at-risk eligible children and adolescents in Africa.
+The professor called on officials to urgently increase COVID-19 vaccinations and therapeutic interventions for eligible at-risk children and adolescents in Africa.

-On Wednesday, South Africa's President Cyril Ramaphosa opened a COVID-19 vaccine manufacturing facility.
+On Wednesday, South African President Cyril Ramaphosa opened a COVID-19 vaccine manufacturing facility.
 The NantSA plant located in Brackenfell, Western Cape, will be manufacturing second-generation vaccines.

 "Africa should no longer be last in line to access vaccines against pandemics," Ramaphosa said at the facility's opening.